-Welcome to Kaiyote Tours: Travel with the Best!
+Welcome to Kaiyote Tours

 Unique Experiences and great opportunities for learning and adventure.
 We travel in small groups of 4 - 8 travelers with knowledgeable guides.
 If you prefer private trips, we have on-demand and custom tours as you like.
 We are outdoor educators; teaching you about the natural world is our focus.

 - Adventurous: These trips require you to be in good physical shape and be healthy.
 You will need to carry your own luggage and/or backpack.
-Some of the places we stay at do not have electricity, some might have a generator for a few hours a day.
+Some of the places we stay at do not have electricity but have a generator for a few hours a day.
 Sometimes the lodging does not have hot water.
 The countries generally have “good” medical facilities, but access might be 1 – 2 travel days away.
 Countries: Borneo, Mongolia, Colombia Amazon, Nicaragua (2 trips: Rainforest and Corn Islands).

 Our Favorite Travel Quotations

 It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much in life that makes life worth living.
 Sir David Attenborough

 "Ocian in view!
 O! the joy," William Clark's journal, November 7, 1805

 For my part, I travel not to go anywhere, but to go.
 I travel for travel's sake.
 The great affair is to move; to feel the needs and hitches of our life more clearly; to come down off this feather-bed of civilization and find the globe granite underfoot and strewn with cutting flints. - Robert Louis Stevenson, Travels with a Donkey in The Cevennes, 1879

 Sometimes it's a little better to travel than to arrive. - Robert Pirsig, Zen and the Art of Motorcycle Maintenance